syncopika/chitchat/README.md

 yet another chat application made with Qt (and Go for a demo server!)
 based off of: https://github.com/syncopika/boringChat

-currently works well with my demo server but need to test multiple clients and test/add some more features.
+currently 1 client seems works well with my demo server but need to test multiple clients and test/add some more features.

 current look:
 ![the login page](screenshots/loginPage.png)